piyush-J/piyush-J.github.io/index.md

 Join me on this journey to revolutionize AI, making it safer, more reliable, and accountable.
 Thank you for exploring my work!

 ### Areas I have worked on before my Ph.D.
-- Natural Language Processing: Hindi-Sanskrit translation with limited linguistic resources.
+- Natural Language Processing: Hindi-Sanskrit translation with limited linguistic resources
-- Representation Learning: Deep Learning algorithm (CorrMCNN) for multi-view and cross-modal representation learning.
+- Representation Learning: Deep Learning algorithm (CorrMCNN) for multi-view and cross-modal representation learning
-- Trustworthy ML: Testing and verification tools for Neural Networks.
+- Trustworthy ML: Testing and verification tools for Neural Networks
+- AI ∩ Formal Methods: SMT tactic selection
-- AI ∩ Software Engineering: Reducing runtime errors in Java programs.
+- AI ∩ Software Engineering: Reducing runtime errors in Java programs
+- AI ∩ Cybersecurity: LLM in an RL loop to fuzz web applications
-- AI ∩ Environmental Science: Predicting seasonal groundwater levels on a nationwide scale.
+- AI ∩ Environmental Science: Predicting seasonal groundwater levels on a nationwide scale
-- AI ∩ Law: Legal issues around Deepfakes.
+- AI ∩ Law: Legal issues around Deepfakes